KKotlicki/Cibot/README.md

 Contents:
 cibot.py - Bot's exec script.
 Do not edit the code unless you know what you're doing.
 Anyway, keep the code here minimal. config.py - Script containing setup variables.
-It contains relative paths and general bot settings (you can add your own). helpers.py - Script stores local and global functions, that have either too big, too small scope or are too long to be used in cogs under @commands.command. cogs/ - Place here cogs with your own commands. res/ - Place here your text, json, xml, CMS files or special images.
+It contains relative paths and general bot settings (you can add your own). helpers.py - Script stores local and global functions, that repeat across different modules or are too long to be used in cogs under @commands.command. cogs/ - Place here cogs with your own commands. res/ - Place here your text, json, xml, CMS files or special images.
 Do not create any folders in this directory.
 Create in main instead. pics/ - Place here your pictures.